kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 - It moves away from the traditional EVM design, in which execution clients store account states in a common database backend.

-But, as we're looking for maximum compatibility between "pure" Starknet contracts and "Kakarot" Starknet contracts, this design is ideal from a compatibility perspective.
+However, it has some interesting properties.
 It allows us to have a one-to-one mapping between Kakarot contracts and Starknet contracts, which makes it easier to perform value transfers with the chain's native token.
-Moreover, it allows one to send funds from a Starknet account to a Kakarot account, which can be useful to implement a bridging mechanism to Kakarot with low overhead.
+Moreover, it allows one to send funds from a Starknet account to a Kakarot account, which can be useful to implement a bridging mechanism to Kakarot with low overhead, or any other mechanism that requires interacting with funds of a Kakarot account.

-Therefore, we will this design in Kakarot.
+Therefore, we will use this design in Kakarot.
 The second design, presented after, still has some interesting properties that we will discuss.
 But the benefits it brings do not outweigh the loss of compatibility.

 ### A shared storage space for all Kakarot Contracts